gracelang/language/standard.md

     isEmpty -> Boolean
     // True if self has no elements

+    size -> Number
+    // The number of elements in self; raises $\textsf{SizeUnknown}$ if size is not known.

+    sizeIfUnknown(action: Block0<Number>) -> Number
+    // The number of elements in self; if size is not known, then action is evaluated and its value returned.

     first -> T
     // The first element of self; raises BoundsError if there is none.